 BA in Middle East Studies

-Through participation in conferences, lectures, and workshops, students present ground-breaking research on anthropology, religion, history, political science, economics, gender, law, and literature.
+The program offers students ample opportunities to develop practical skills outside the classroom.
+Through participation in conferences, lectures, and workshops, students present impactful research in anthropology, religion, history, political science, economics, gender, law, and literature